 Ever wanted to dye your hair but can’t commit?
 I feel you.
 I’ve been wanting bright, colorful hair since I was 13, but the thought of bleaching my hair still scares me.
 I already have dry hair, I don’t need to make it worse with bleach!
+Dry hair spells hair loss, and I haven’t even used the best hair growth vitamins till date anyway.
 Plus with every hairdresser telling me for as long as I can remember to never dye my hair has me scared me enough.
 Hayley Williams of Paramore and her hairstylist/makeup artist/best friend Brian O’Connor started their hair dye company Good Dye Young in 2016 with semi-permanent dyes.
 I wanted to support them, but I still can’t fathom ever dyeing my hair.
 That’s where Good Dye Young Poser Paste comes in.
 Hayley and Brian created this washable hair paste for us commitment-phobes and those who can’t have colored hair due to work, school or other various reasons.
 I’ve been using Poser Paste for a while now and I’m very excited to share with y’all my thoughts.
 Check out my Poser Paste review down below!

 This is a Rebel Post.
 Rebel Posts are off-topic posts about anything I feel like writing about.
 Please enjoy.